-Much has changed since New York advertising executive Alex Osborn advocated group brainstorming in books he wrote in the 1940s and 1950s.
+Much has changed since New York advertising executive Alex Osborn advocated for group brainstorming in books he wrote in the 1940s and 1950s.
 He popularized the idea that problem-solving and innovation are enhanced by harnessing a group’s collective knowledge and building on each other’s ideas.

 Yet many skeptics question the effectiveness of groups spouting spontaneous ideas in a criticism-free setting.
 They say brainstorming produces something more like a sprinkle than a deluge of ideas.

 Here’s what Paulus and other experts say works:

-• “It’s very important to structure the problem,” Paulus says.
+- “It’s very important to structure the problem,” Paulus says.
 If the topic is too broad, too vague, the results will be, too.
 He suggests dividing the issue into subareas that the group can focus on one by one.
 “You get way more ideas,” he says.
 “People dig more deeply.”

-• “The wording of the challenge will be critical in defining the direction the group moves,” adds Leon Segal, a psychologist and founder of Innovationship, a Silicon Valley firm that teaches and trains people in the process of design thinking and innovation.
+- “The wording of the challenge will be critical in defining the direction the group moves,” adds Leon Segal, a psychologist and founder of Innovationship, a Silicon Valley firm that teaches and trains people in the process of design thinking and innovation.

-• Because some participants may get their best ideas late at night, and others before the sun rises, Segal says, “You have to set up a system that addresses the various needs of the participants.
+- Because some participants may get their best ideas late at night and others before the sun rises, Segal says, “You have to set up a system that addresses the various needs of the participants.
 There has to be a… library or depository of ideas” that everybody can view.

-• Brainstorming sessions must have a time limit.
+- Brainstorming sessions must have a time limit.
 An hour to 75 minutes is the maximum before the group’s energy begins to flag, Segal says.
 Taking brief breaks helps too.

 - Even the most carefully structured brainstorming session will fizzle, not sizzle, however, without a skilled facilitator.
 “It’s a learned skill,” Segal says.
 “Like any learned skill, it takes practice.”

-Paulus isn’t so sure.
+- Paulus isn’t so sure.
 “Groups… have a bias to feasible ideas over original ideas.
 That makes sense of course, but with additional deliberations, groups might be able to modify the original ideas to make them more feasible.
 At this point there is no good data available to suggest how to improve the selection of the best ideas.”

-• Some ideas should be implemented, experts agree, or participants will feel they wasted their time.
+- Some ideas should be implemented, experts agree, or participants will feel they wasted their time.
 That, Segal warns, “is not good for the [company] culture.”

-• You also need to encourage group participants to shed preconceptions.
+- You also need to encourage group participants to shed preconceptions.
 Creativity is a “scare word,” cautions Rockey.
 “When people hear the word creativity, they think of the arts and entertainment,” he says, but invention requires scientific and engineering creativity.
 Don’t take his word for it.
 Einstein said, “The greatest scientists are always artists as well.”

 Here are a few techniques to spur creativity:

 Innovative coin-laundry owners did this by including fitness centers or tanning booths for customers waiting for their wash to be finished, Rockey says.
 One clothing manufacturer added a square patch of microfiber material on shirttails to use for cleaning eyeglasses or smartphones.

 The staff tries to do this at Onboardly, a Canadian public relations and marketing firm for startups based in Moncton, New Brunswick.
 “We corral the entire team together for an hour and try to make associations with objects that would otherwise not be correlated—a diaper ad and a toothbrush, a car part and a shaving cream ad, or a new book and a carpet cleaning product,” CEO Renee Warren says.
 “Each time we do it, we come up with at least a dozen new ideas, approaches or topics and angles.”

 Take something as mundane as a loaf of bread.
-If you were an aboriginal, it would be wondrous, Rockey says.
+If you were an early Native American, it would be wondrous, Rockey says.
 “You’d squeeze it, smell it, throw it up in the air and catch it.
-You have to look at something we take for granted with fresh eyes.”
+You have to look at something we take for granted with fresh eyes,” he continues.

-Channel your inner child.
 What ideas might a fifth-grader think up?
-The staffers at Spear One, a marketing programs firm in Irving, Texas, “bring caffeine, chocolate, silly putty, toys, color markers” and other props to meetings to brainstorm client projects, president Mike May says.
+The staffers at Spear One, a former marketing programs firm in Irving, Texas, “bring caffeine, chocolate, silly putty, toys, color markers” and other props to meetings to brainstorm client projects, president Mike May said.
 Other companies have brainstorm participants start by drawing or doodling with crayons.